ajillal044/-Unmasking-Cyber-Fraud-Enhancing-Detection-Through-Machine-Learning/README.md

-# <p align="center"> Fraud Detection System using Machine Learning </p>
+# <p align="center"> Unmasking Cyber Fraud: Enhancing Detection Through Machine Learning </p>
 # <p align="center">![image](https://vitbhopal.ac.in/file/2022/04/Cyber-Security2.jpg)
 </p>

 ## Overview

-This project aims to develop a machine learning-based system for detecting fraud in cyber security transactions.
-The system utilizes various supervised and unsupervised learning techniques to analyze transactional data and identify potentially fraudulent activities.
-By employing advanced algorithms, the system can adapt to evolving fraud patterns and provide accurate predictions in real-time.
+This project focuses on creating a smart system using machine learning to spot fraudulent activities in cyber transactions.
+It works by analyzing lots of transaction data to find any strange or suspicious behavior.
+It uses different types of learning techniques to do this, some where it learns from examples (supervised learning) and others where it learns to find patterns on its own (unsupervised learning).
+The cool thing about this system is that it's always learning and getting better at catching new kinds of fraud.
+It does all this really quickly, so it can give warnings about possible fraud almost instantly.
+This helps keep people's online transactions safe by quickly spotting and stopping any shady activity.
 **Tools:-** Excel,Python

 [Datasets Used](https://docs.google.com/spreadsheets/d/1Yp_rcOS2TbVn-wHUIsCeCzkeDP7MIPLP/edit?usp=sharing&ouid=102868121048017441192&rtpof=true&sd=true )